TIFF 2022 is almost here, and today I’m sharing everything you need to know about this year’s Toronto International Film Festival!

 4 minutes from Scotiabank Theatre, 6 minutes from Princess of Wales Theatre, 7 minutes from TIFF Bell Lightbox, 8 minutes from Roy Thomson Hall, 11 minutes from Winter Garden Theatre

-So that was my guide to TIFF, whether you’re a local or a tourist!
+So that was my guide to TIFF 2022, whether you’re visiting as a local or a tourist!